Power Gauge Report is an investing newsletter run by Marc Chaikin.

 This is known as confirmshaming.

-Truth In Advertising calls this is a "dark marketing pattern" and it basically shames you into buying.
+Truth In Advertising calls this a "dark marketing pattern," and it basically shames you into buying.

 This time you get an offer to add a second year of Power Gauge Report for $49: